Right now, there are 210 young people missing out on the education they need to pursue a life protecting the environment

 We nurture environmental study and career choices by providing training, ongoing support, and access to threatened habitats.

-FSC also removes barriers to young people attending training by paying for their accommodation, travel and taxonomic guides.
+We remove barriers faced by young people for attending training by contributing towards their accommodation, travel, hand lenses, and taxonomic guides.

 We keep our costs to a minimum by using our own education centres and working with local specialists.